 CDN Limelight Networks Lays Off 16% of Workforce in Necessary Move to Re-Focus Company

 This week, Limelight Networks announced it was laying off 16% of their workforce, or approximately 100 people.
-While it’s never good to see people lose their jobs, Limelight’s new management team needs to make drastic changes to the business to re-focus the company.
-New management typically takes the blame for layoffs but it’s simply because the prior management didn’t take the necessary steps needed to put the company on a path to the proper growth and profitability.
+While it’s never good to see people lose their jobs, Limelight’s new management team needed to make drastic changes to the business to re-focus the company.
+New management typically takes the blame for layoffs but it’s simply because prior management didn’t take the necessary steps needed to put the company on a path to the proper growth and profitability.

 Purely from a numbers standpoint, Limelight didn’t have the revenue to support such a large headcount.
 The company ended 2021 with $230.2M in revenue and had 618 employees.
-Two customers, Amazon and Sony, account for 48% of revenue.
+Two customers, Amazon and Sony, account for 48% of their revenue.
 The company missed both their Q3 and Q4 guidance and ended the year with 527 customers, down from 599 the year before.
 Also, when compared to other similar vendors in the market, Limelight’s sales team was nearly two times larger, but didn’t have the revenue growth to support it.
-Over the past four years, Limelight average revenue growth was just $11.5M per year, going from $184M in total revenue in 2017 to $232M in total revenue in 2020.
+Over the past four years, Limelight’s average revenue growth was just $11.5M per year, going from $184M in total revenue in 2017 to $232M in total revenue in 2020.
 The company’s gross profit percentage fell from 43.7% in 2019 to 30.4% in 2020.
 Simply put, new management needs to make some drastic changes and it starts with headcount.